Like many of you out there, I am an American voter who who trusts that our checks and balances will protect our democracy from harm.

 In any event, in her interview with Breitbart News, Ms. Vogel did nothing to hide the fact that she catered to the Religious Right.
 She even described her speech at Liberty University in Lynchburg, Virginia, which is an institution of higher learning that has a reputation of promoting Christian fundamentalism.
 One of her college majors was even religion.
 She also attended the DePaul University School of Law in Chicago, Illinois, which is a well-known Catholic institution of higher learning.
 Now, I have no problem with a politician practicing their faith and believing in what they want to believe along the lines of religion.
 However, what was so disturbing about the same above-described online article regarding Ms. Vogel’s interview with Breitbart News was that she told them that when she was growing up, she and her family were enamored with the late televangelist Reverend Jerry Falwell.
 When she was a kid, she and her elders would listen to this man on the radio as though he were some kind of guru to them.

-Here in the twenty-first century, Mr. Falwell had a disgraceful conversation with televangelist Reverend Pat Robertson in which both of these men made light of the 9/11 attacks.
+Here in the twenty-first century, the late Mr. Falwell had a disgraceful conversation with televangelist Reverend Pat Robertson in which both of these men made light of the 9/11 attacks.
 They even went as far as stating that these tragic events were acts of punishment and anger from God.
 If you read the transcript to that same conversation between both men, you will realize just how reprehensible their actions were.
-Anyone who lost a loved one in these 9/11 attacks had to have been appalled by Mr. Falwell’s statements, and I’m sure that they didn’t have a much higher opinion of Mr. Robertson either after hearing his nonsense.
+Anyone who lost a loved one in these 9/11 attacks had to have been appalled by the late Mr. Falwell’s statements, and I’m sure that they didn’t have a much higher opinion of Mr. Robertson either after hearing his nonsense.
 In any event, these religious nuts are the kinds of people with whom Ms. Vogel consorts.
 There is an old proverb that says that when someone goes to bed with dogs, they wake up with fleas.
-Ms. Vogel is that certain someone, and any intelligent Virginian is not going to want her to become their next lieutenant governor.
+Ms. Vogel is that certain someone, and any intelligent Virginian is not going to want her to be voted into a position of great power and authority like that of lieutenant governor or governor now or ever.

 In my research of Mr. Fairfax’s background, I have not found him to have ties to any religious fanatics or any extremist organizations of Christian fundamentalists.
 In fact, Mr. Fairfax presents an image of a political leader who respects the principle of separation of church and state.
 Faith-based governments have proven to be failures dating all the way back to medieval times.
 People were even tortured to death in the name of religion back then.
 Therefore, I have to ask each and every Virginian this one question.
-If you don’t want a lieutenant governor with archaic ideologies in office, then why would you even want to vote for Ms. Vogel?
-She will take your state backwards in time to that upside down period of religious oppression, whereas Mr. Fairfax will adhere to the existing laws and respect each and every Virginian’s religious or secular beliefs without allowing any particular religion to impose its beliefs on those of other faiths or on those of no religious denomination at all.
+If you don’t want a lieutenant governor with archaic ideologies in office, then why would you even want to vote for Ms. Vogel in any election that would put her in a position of great power?
+She would take your state backwards in time to that upside down period of religious oppression, whereas Mr. Fairfax will always adhere to the existing laws and respect each and every Virginian’s religious or secular beliefs without allowing any particular religion to impose its beliefs on those of other faiths or on those of no religious denomination at all.

 C. Mr. Fairfax Is For The Little Guy